bustoutsolutions/siesta/README.md

 }
 ```

-…or better yet, use Siesta’s prebaked UI component to get an activity indicator, a nicely formatted error message, and a retry button for free:
+…or better yet, use Siesta’s prebaked `ResourceStatusOverlay` view to get an activity indicator, a nicely formatted error message, and a retry button for free:

 ```swift
 class ProfileViewController: UIViewController, ResourceObserver {